Ryan Lindley

-Ryan George Lindley (born June 22, 1989) is an American football coach and former quarterback who is currently the offensive coordinator at San Diego State University.
-He played college football at San Diego State, and was drafted by the Arizona Cardinals in the sixth round of the 2012 NFL Draft.
-Lindley has also been a member of the San Diego Chargers, New England Patriots, Indianapolis Colts, and Ottawa Redblacks.
+Ryan George Lindley (born June 22, 1989) is an American football coach and former quarterback who is currently the senior offensive analyst at San Diego State University.
+He played college football for the San Diego State Aztecs, and was selected by the Arizona Cardinals in the sixth round of the 2012 NFL draft.
+Lindley also played for the Indianapolis Colts of the NFL, and the Ottawa Redblacks of the Canadian Football League (CFL).

-School career

-High school
+Early life and college

 Lindley attended El Capitan High School in Lakeside, California.
 As a senior, he threw for 3,521 yards and 35 touchdowns.

-College

 After not playing in his first year on campus at San Diego State University in 2007 while Kevin O'Connell was the Aztecs' starter, Lindley started 11 games as a redshirt freshman in 2008.
 During the season, he completed 242 of 427 passes for 2,653 yards, 16 touchdowns and nine interceptions.
 As a sophomore in 2009 he started 12 games and completed 239 of 437 passes for 3,054 yards with 23 touchdowns and 16 interceptions.
 As a junior in 2010 Lindley completed 243 of 421 passes for 3,830 yards, 28 touchdowns and 14 interceptions.
 He helped lead the Aztecs to the 2010 Poinsettia Bowl, their first Bowl game since the 1998 Las Vegas Bowl.
 He helped them defeat the Navy Midshipmen 35 to 14 after completing 18 of 23 passes for 276 yards and two touchdowns.